 Farm workers’ rights, and the rights of everybody else in my union.

 I love going to the rallies.
 It’s important to turn up.

 I’ve been to a few in the city for campaigns like Change the Rules.

 One of the best rallies I’ve been to was for action on the climate crisis.

 I had to speak at it.
 I was pretty nervous.
 There were so many people looking at me.

 I spoke about how the disasters were impacting migrant workers.
 About the climate crisis refugees that would come.

-It will mean we can be part of the society that we feed.
+It will mean we can be part of society.

 And it will be harder to exploit us.